Economic impact of the COVID-19 pandemic: Argentina

 On 19 March, Argentina entered a nationwide lockdown.
-The Argentine government announced the extension of the lockdown, originally intended to end on 31 March until mid-April.
-On 10 April, President Alberto Fernández announced that the lockdown would be extended in major cities until 26 April.

 In response to the economic halt, on 24 March, the executive decreed the payment of a one-time welfare benefit to the lowest earning self-employed taxpayers left with no sources of income in their household.

 On 22 September, official reports showed a record 19% year-on-year drop in the GDP for the second quarter of 2020, the biggest drop in the country's history.
 Investment fell 38% from the previous year.

 Brazil

 Two Brazilian banks predicted the deceleration of economic growth in China.
 UBS has reviewed its estimations from 6% to 5.9%, while Itaú stated a reduction to 5.8%.

 A representative of some of the bigger Brazilian companies of the electronics sector, Eletros, stated that the current stock for the supply of components is enough for around 10 to 15 days.

 The prices of soybeans, oil, and iron ore have been falling.
 These three goods represent 30%, 24% and 21% of the Brazilian exports to China, respectively.